Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 **Note:** in order to avoid confusion it is best to choose a directory separate from your SPCTL directory, since Provider Tools will also download its own service copy of SPCTL.

 Please keep in mind that Provider Tools is still a work in progress and we will keep on optimizing the provider and offer creation and management processes.
+In next releases we will adapt it for Marketplace GUI.

 ### Set up SPCTL